-Regardless of whether you withhold federal and Oklahoma state income tax, your employees may need to file their own tax returns.
+Regardless of whether you withhold federal and state income tax, your employees may need to file their own tax returns.

-Oklahoma LLC Employee Insurance and Other Requirements
+Employee Insurance and Other Requirements

-You may also need to pay insurance for any employees, like employee compensation insurance or unemployment tax.
-There will also be other requirements you have for employees.
+You may also need to pay insurance for any employees, such as employee compensation insurance or unemployment tax.

-Other Taxes and Duties for Your Oklahoma LLC
+Other Taxes and Duties

-Depending on the industry you are in, your Oklahoma LLC may be liable for certain other taxes and duties.
+Depending on what industry you operate in, you may be liable for certain other taxes and duties.
 For example, if you sell gasoline, you may need to pay a tax on any fuel you sell.
 Likewise, if you import or export goods, you may need to pay certain duties.
-Speak to your accountant about any other taxes you may need to withhold or pay.

-FAQs on Oklahoma LLC Business Taxes
+FAQs on Oklahoma Business Taxes

 Yes.
 Oklahoma has a flat sales tax of 4.5 percent.
 Local municipalities may impose their own sales taxes as well, in addition to the state's flat rate.
 You can find more information above.